lesiamon/Maa-littleX/littleX_FE/README.md

-This directory contains file of littleX front end
+This directory contains file of littleX frontend